SigNoz

 • If you have configured Elastic Load Balancer (ELB) logging, ELB logs are automatically saved in .gzip format in your S3 bucket.

 Ensure that you have appropriate permissions and follow AWS best practices for security and cost optimization when creating and using S3 buckets.
-Refer to this link to know more about setting up your S3 bucket to automatically collect ELB logs.
+Refer to the AWS documentation on enabling access logs to learn more about setting up your S3 bucket to automatically collect ELB logs.

 Please be advised that all logs will undergo conversion to JSON format before transmission.
 Consequently, it may be necessary to perform supplementary preprocessing of the logs as part of this conversion process.
 Here preprocessing of the logs means getting them from S3 bucket, separating each log line based on the delimiter ("," or based on quotes) and assigning them to respective keys.
 Thus making a key, value pair before sending to SigNoz.